davesmiths/imagefill/readme.md

 imagefill
 =========

-**A jQuery plugin to get a bit of artistic direction over images in responsive layouts**
+**jQuery plugin to get images to fill the space and crop with artistic direction in responsive layouts**
 Created 2013 November 26

 Usage